NDSU Program Offerings

 Genomics, Phenomics and Bioinformatics

-The Genomics, Phenomics and Bioinformatics (GP&B) program spans all colleges performing life science research at NDSU.
-Ph.D. and M.S. degrees are offered with three program areas: functional genomics, phenomics and bioinformatics.
+The Genomics, Phenomics and Bioinformatics (GPB) program is an interdisciplinary graduate program that spans multiple colleges at NDSU.
+The program offers Ph.D. and M.S. degrees in three program areas: functional genomics, phenomics and bioinformatics.

-Faculty in the program have broad research focuses including plant and human growth and development, reproduction, and defense against abiotic and biotic stresses.
-Currently, 27 faculty members are associated with the program.
+Faculty in the program have broad research focuses including plant and human growth and development, reproduction, defense against abiotic and biotic stresses, and computational and statistical methods.

 Materials and Nanotechnology